 Hannes Read discusses the impact of COVID-19 on the world of work, and how we can change the office to improve the wellbeing of employees and encourage them back.

 A new study by Aviva has found that 47% of employees were less career-focused because of the pandemic.
 Just 14% of employees favoured returning to the office full-time.
-The underlying reasons for the findings include declining wellbeing of employees following onset of the pandemic.
+The underlying reasons for the findings include the declining wellbeing of employees following the onset of the pandemic.
 With that in mind, perhaps we should be less surprised at the findings of the Aviva report.

 Secure, well-paying jobs have a strong link with broader personal wellbeing.
 People with secure jobs have been able to save more over the course of the Covid-19 pandemic, and have generally had more favourable wellbeing outcomes.
 The trend of many people, particularly younger people, becoming more reliant on lower-paid insecure work has been a factor in a deterioration in wellbeing over the pandemic.

 The impact of lockdowns on wellbeing has affected almost everyone.
 Those who are able to work from home have also had their wellbeing affected.
 Yet, amongst the optimism for socialising with colleagues in the office, the prospect of returning to increasingly long commutes is hardly enticing.

 Collaborative Office Spaces: One Piece of a Big Jigsaw

 Redesigning the office as a collaborative space where employees can network and socialise is one approach to entice employees into the office.
 The continued trend towards increased collaboration space in offices is identified in The Future Business District study involving Colmore Business Improvement District in Birmingham city centre and City-REDI at the University of Birmingham.